How to Be Spiritually Healthy and Vibrant

 Especially if you live in a big city or have too much on your plate.
 Remember, slow is the fastest way to deep!
 If you want to get in touch with the depths of your soul, make time and space for it.
 This could mean not doing anything for a couple of hours every few days, or every day if you have the time.
-It could mean meditating, exploring psychic or spiritual pursuits, or maybe even painting.
+It could mean meditating, exploring spiritual pursuits, or maybe even painting.

 Your soul needs care just like your body does.
 Even if you don’t have the time, make sure to find ways to nurture yourself during the day – take a five minutes break at work, go out and sit under a tree.
 Listen to new age, relaxation or classical music while you drive or cook.
 Add nutritious elements to the meals you eat – what matters isn’t the vitamins, but the knowledge that you are there for yourself, that you care about your well being.
 As you slow down more and make other small changes, you’ll further develop trust in your ability to show up for yourself – an irreplaceable ingredient in any spiritual well being recipe.